wj331/OrbitalTiktok/APIGateway/README.md

 * `/jsonprotoservice/:method`: Handles JSON Protobuf generic call.

 Each endpoint utilizes a middleware for rate limiting (based on IP address).
 Caching can also be configured to improve the performance of frequent identical requests.

-## Configuration
-You can configure the rate limiting and caching parameters:

-* `MaxQPS` is the maximum number of requests per second allowed from a single IP address.
-* `BurstSize` is the maximum number of events that can occur at once.
-* `cacheExpiryTime` is the duration for which data is stored in the cache.
-* `services` is the list of services currently available.

 ## Development
 * To add a new service, extend the pools map with the service name as key and the generic client pool as value.